Winston Frederick Churchill Guest: Personal life

 In 1947 Guest leased historic Gardiners Island from its 15th owner, Sarah Diodati Gardiner.
 Guest used it to host hunting parties, inviting high profile guests, like Ernest Hemingway and Dag Hammarskjöld.
-On January 24, 1947, Van Campen Heilner was staying in the mansion, when a fire swept through the island's 137 Georgian mansion.
+On January 24, 1947, Van Campen Heilner was staying in the mansion, when a fire swept through the island's 1774 Georgian mansion.
 Heilner survived by jumping out a window.
 The mansion was a complete loss.

-He died on October 25, 1982, at Nassau Hospital in Mineola, New York.
+Winston Guest died on October 25, 1982, at Nassau Hospital in Mineola, New York.